ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ## Create Kafka Topics

-In order to have topics in `Kafka` with more than `1` partition, we must create them manually and not wait for the connectors to create for us.
+In order to have topics in `Kafka` with more than `1` partition, we have to create them manually and not let the connectors to create them for us.
 So, for it:

 - Open a new terminal and make sure you are in `springboot-kafka-connect-jdbc-streams` root folder